BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_options.md

 Use **Configuration Filter** to include or exclude configurations by pattern when multiple-configuration export is enabled.

+The add-in obtains references directly from the active SOLIDWORKS assembly.
+It does not require the PDM task BOM Template setting.

 > [!IMPORTANT]
 > Reference processing, conditions, BOM quantities, PDF merging, and assembly-level outputs depend on the active assembly and the references SOLIDWORKS can resolve.

 ## PDF Options

 The PDF section contains merged-PDF, bookmarks, table-of-contents, and related PDF behavior.
 Options that depend on PDF references become relevant when PDF is selected and assembly references are processed.

+Use the categorized pages in the TOC for the same detailed option references used by the PDM task documentation.
+Each page identifies where the add-in workflow differs.

 ## Publish